 And that’s it!
 I love this simple way to cut a drip edge on a cutting board.
 It’s even better that no CNC is required.
 And not only that, but you don’t have to make a complex router groove jig that fits the board.
 All you need is an edge guide for your router!
 Both new woodworkers and skilled woodworkers alike can find this method useful.

-While you’re at it, check out this post on the best tips and tricks for making your own cutting board here!
+While you’re at it, check out this post on the best tips and tricks for making your own cutting board, end grain vs edge grain cutting boards, and the best wood to use for a cutting board.

 Find the web story for how to route a juice groove on a cutting board here!